Absolutely and conditionally convergent series

 2bd39dGiven the power series , define

 If , and if , .
-Then, converges if and diverges if . is called the convergence radius of .
+Then, converges absolutely if and diverges if . is called the convergence radius of .

 Proof.

-Example 153.6.
+Remark 153.6.

 - The series has , i.e, it converges only when .